 The Local Land Services Act, as amended by the Local Land Services Amendment Act 2016 (LLSA Act), provides a new regulatory framework for the management of native vegetation in NSW.

 A Native Vegetation Regulatory (NVR) Map has been developed and identifies rural land that is regulated under the new land management framework.
 Landholders can view the categories of vegetation as depicted on the regulatory map for their property.

 The new State Environmental Planning Policy (Vegetation) 2017 (Vegetation SEPP) regulates clearing of native vegetation in urban areas and all other land in NSW zoned for urban purposes or for environmental conservation/management.

-The new Land Management (Native Vegetation) Code will support landholders to manage their land to ensure more productive farming methods and systems, while responding to environmental risks.
+The new Land Management (Native Vegetation) Code supports landholders to manage their land to ensure more productive farming methods and systems, while responding to environmental risks.
 Some clearing under the Land Management Code will require land to be set aside, which will be listed in a new public register.
 Clearing of some native vegetation may be carried out without approval for the purposes of allowable activities.

 Higher impact clearing will require approval from a new Native Vegetation Panel, and landholders will be required to assess and offset the biodiversity impacts of approved clearing.

 New allowable activity provisions permit the clearing of native vegetation associated with every-day land management activities, such as the construction and operation and maintenance of rural infrastructure, such as fence-lines, dams, sheds and tracks.

 Allowable activity provisions also impose more transparent requirements to minimise impacts on native vegetation and, where possible, to co-locate infrastructure.